zacatac/balena-fin-examples/artik020/ota/README.md

 # Artik020 example

-Sample code to load an application to the Artik020 module present on the Fin.
+Sample code to load an application to the Artik020 module present on the balenaFin.

 Note: this code only works with the balenaFin versions that contain the FTDI chip (HW v8 or older at the moment).